Dacentrurus: Discovery and species

-Even as the last two Omosaurus species were named, it had become known that the name Omosaurus had been preoccupied by a "crocodilian" (in fact a phytosaur), Omosaurus perplexus Leidy 1856.
-In 1902 Frederick Augustus Lucas renamed the genus into Dacentrurus.
+In 1902, Frederick Augustus Lucas renamed the genus into Dacentrurus.
 The name is derived from Greek δα~, da~, "very" or "full of", κέντρον, kentron, "point", and οὐρά, oura, "tail".
 Lucas only gave a new combination name for the type species Omosaurus armatus: Dacentrurus armatus, but in 1915 Edwin Hennig moved most Omosaurus species to Dacentrurus, resulting in a Dacentrurus hastiger, Dacentrurus durobrivensis, Dacentrurus phillipsi and a Dacentrurus lennieri.
 Nevertheless, it would be common for researchers to use the name Omosaurus instead until the middle of the twentieth century.
 D. vetustus, earlier indicated as Omosaurus (Dacentrurus) vetustus by von Huene, was included with Lexovisaurus as a Lexovisaurus vetustus in 1983, but that assignment was rejected with both editions of the Dinosauria, and O. vetustus is now the type species of "Eoplophysis".

-In 2021, remains attributed to Dacentrurus sensu lato were reported from the earliest Cretaceous (Berriasian) Angeac-Charente bonebed of France, these consisted of a partial skeleton including parts of the braincase, vertebrae, ribs and phalanges.
+In 2021, remains attributed to Dacentrurus sensu lato were reported from the earliest Cretaceous (Berriasian) Angeac-Charente bonebed of France.
+These consisted of a partial skeleton including parts of the braincase, vertebrae, ribs and phalanges.

+In 2024, 11 specimens (including the holotype and referred material of Miragaia longicollum) from France, Portugal, and Spain were assigned to Dacentrurus armatus.

 Distribution

-Due to the fact it represented the best known stegosaurian species from Europe, most stegosaur discoveries in this area were referred to Dacentrurus.
+Due to the fact it represented the best known stegosaurian species from Europe, the first known from articulated remains, most stegosaur discoveries in this area were referred to Dacentrurus.
 This included finds in Wiltshire and Dorset in southern England (among them a vertebra ascribed to D. armatus in Weymouth), fossils from France and Spain and five more historically recent skeletons from Portugal.
 Most of these finds were fragmentary in nature; the only more complete skeletons were the holotypes of D. armatus and D. lennieri.
 Eventually the strata from which Dacentrurus was reported amounted to the following list: